cophi-wue/cophi-toolbox/README.md

-# A library for preprocessing
+# A library for processing text data
 `cophi` is a Python library for handling, modeling and processing text corpora.
 You can easily pipe a collection of text files using the high-level API:

 ```python